-Doil was silent for a long span, until the sun had finished setting.
+Doil was silent for a long span, until the sun finished setting.
 When Kiluron still gave no sign of moving or speaking, he gave a soft sigh.
 “Alright.
 You know where to find me if you change your mind.”
 Wrapping his cloak around himself against the chill wind, he went back inside.
-Kiluron followed him with his ears until the heavy door of the coastal fortress thudded shut, but he did not move.
+Kiluron followed him with his ears until the heavy door of the coastal fortress thudded shut, but he still did not move.

 Every morning on the coast began with dense fog, a grey and dingy soup that reflected what swirled in Kiluron’s head as he sat at the oversized dining table watching Doil and Fetrina eat breakfast.
 A plate sat in front of him, with a buttered and jammed slice of dark bread and a few pickles, but he hadn’t touched it, instead just staring at the plate without seeing it.
 He had been making a point of belting on his sword each morning, but this morning he hadn’t bothered; he knew he couldn’t wield it, not when he could barely even use a fork.
-Even had he been hungry, he wouldn’t have cared to eat where anyone else could see his fingers trembling.
+Even had he been hungry, he wouldn’t have cared to eat where anyone else could see his fingers shaking.

 “Did you sleep well, Lady Fetrina?”
 Kiluron’s mood seemed to have influenced the timbre of the whole gathering, because Doil’s usually chipper morning conversation sounded forced and artificial to Kiluron.
 Or maybe that was simply how he was filtering the noise.